-When assessing other people's writing, shows is seen as positive as it reports an observation or finding as a proven fact.
-The use of concludes is seen as neutral.
+Develop your voice by using different verbs to indicate your assessment of the literature.
+For example, shows is seen as positive as it reports an observation or finding as a proven fact.
+The use of concludes or states is seen as neutral.
 However, claims or presumes disassociates the writer from the position of the author cited.
-This then allows the writer to establish a critical perspective and follow with a counter argument.
+The writer's choice of verb shows their distance from the author's perspective and that the writer is questioning the author's approach.
+This allows the writer to establish a critical perspective and follow with an evaluation of the author's point that may well include counter argument.

 |Seeks to explain